-Japanese Terrier puppies would need to be taken care with many of the same actions that an adult would.
+Japanese Terrier puppies would need to be taken care of with many of the same actions that an adult would.
 Puppies will also need their food divided into far more foods than what you do for the adult.
 This is because their small stomachs can’t take and digest large quantities of food at once.

-Japanese Terriers and Children
+Japanese Terriers And Children

 Japanese Terriers are great around children of the family.
 However, due to their tiny size, they can easily get hurt and could be a problem around smaller kids in the house.
 As long as your kids are old enough to be careful around the dog, this dog should be very playful and affectionate towards them.

-Dogs Similar to Japanese Terriers
+Dogs Similar To Japanese Terriers

 As wonderful as the Japanese Terrier is, this pup may not be the right animal for every household.
 If you are still set on having a dog, these breeds are similar to the terrier.